 Table 1.
 Recommended process time for Muscadine Grape Jelly in a boiling water canner.

 |Process Time at Altitudes of|

 |Style of Pack||Jar Size||0 - 1,000 ft||1,001 - 6,000 ft||Above 6,000 ft|

 Step 15 - Remove and cool the jars - Done!

-Lift the jars out of the water with your jar lifter tongs and let them cool without touching or bumping them in a draft-free place (usually takes overnight) You can then remove the rings if you like.
+Lift the jars out of the water with your jar lifter tongs and let them cool without touching or bumping them in a draft-free place (usually takes overnight) You can then remove the rings if you like, but if you leave them on, at least loosen them quite a bit, so they don't rust in place due to trapped moisture.
 Once the jars are cool, you can check that they are sealed verifying that the lid has been sucked down.
 Just press in the center, gently, with your finger.
 If it pops up and down (often making a popping sound), it is not sealed.
 If you put the jar in the refrigerator right away, you can still use it.
 Some people replace the lid and reprocess the jar, then that's a bit iffy.
 If you heat the contents back up, re-jar them (with a new lid) and the full time in the canner, it's usually ok.

 Once cooled, they're ready to store.
 I find they last up to 12 months.
 But after about 6 to 8 months, they get darker in color and start to get runny.
 They still are safe to eat, but the flavor and texture aren't as good.
 So eat them in the first 6 months after you prepare them!